Capturing Hidden Revenue: Overlooked and Under Booked

 Capture the value in complex claims

 Before the pandemic, you couldn’t blame providers for some skepticism about the value of complex claims reimbursement.
 Often arcane and always complicated, workers’ compensation and Veterans Administration claims were sometimes dismissed as too resource intensive to convert so they remained hidden revenue.
-But these days optimizing this reimbursement can pay off in significant ways, with one health system actually doubling their VA and other military revenue.
+But these days optimizing this reimbursement can pay off in significant ways, with one health system doubling their VA and other military revenue.

 Like VA claims, workers’ compensation is sometimes considered an RCM backwater, yet health systems can realize considerable revenue from these claims with the right strategy and execution.
 Especially today as hospitals face ongoing staffing shortages and specialized knowledge deficits, engaging a partner can help fill those gaps and expand another revenue opportunity.